VisTR: Visualizations as Representations for Time-series Table Reasoning: System

-The {\tt Chat Box} provides a dialogue window that supports multi-round conversations and multi-modal inputs including uploading charts, drawing sketches, and typing text.
-Textual responses to user queries are also displayed in the {\tt Chat Box}.
+{\tt Chat Box} provides a dialogue window that supports multi-round conversations and multimodal inputs, including uploading charts, drawing sketches, and typing text.
+Textual responses to user queries are also displayed in {\tt Chat Box}.
 The responses are also connected to {\tt Main View}, where the corresponding visualization reference is highlighted. {\tt Pattern View} presents groups of typical data change patterns for the variable selected in {\tt Main View}.
-These groups are ordered from top to bottom, with the most populated data change pattern at the top, taping to the least at the bottom.
-Users can select a specific group of data change patterns, and then the top-3 visualization references of this pattern will be overlayed by highlighting the background.
-If there is an overlap among the displayed visualization references, the overlapping area corresponds to a darker background color.
-For users wishing to delve into each reference in detail, users can click the `show' button located in the upper right corner of the {\tt Main View} to achieve a circular review of each one.
-Additionally, {\tt Pattern View} provides multi-modal information (description text, different chart types, and candidate sketches) for a single variable's typical change patterns, including descriptive text, various charts, and potential sketch candidates.
+These groups are ordered from top to bottom, with the most populated data change pattern at the top and the least at the bottom.
+Users can select a specific group of data change patterns, and then the top-3 visualization references of this pattern will be \jn{overlaid} by highlighting the background.
+If there is an overlap among the displayed visualization references, the overlapping area \jn{is rendered with} a darker background color.
+Users can click the `show' button located in the upper right corner of {\tt Main View} to achieve a circular review of each one.
+Additionally, {\tt Pattern View} provides multimodal information (description text, different chart types, and candidate sketches) for a single variable's typical change patterns, enabling analysts to quickly identify and understand them.